-The Environmental, Social and Governance ("ESG") Report ("Report") of the Group has made reference to the ESG Reporting Guide in Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("HKEx Appendix 27 ESG Reporting Guide"), and compile the report content in accordance with the principles of materiality, quantitative, balance and consistency.
+The Environmental, Social and Governance ("ESG") Report ("Report") of Enterprise Development Holdings Limited ("Company" and together with its subsidiaries, "Group") has made reference to the ESG Reporting Guide in Appendix 27 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited ("HKEx Appendix 27 ESG Reporting Guide"), and compile the report content in accordance with the principles of materiality, quantitative, balance and consistency.

-The scope of this Report is based on the Group and its all business segment in Hong Kong, Beijing, Shanghai, Chengdu and Guangzhou.
-There were no significant changes observed in the Group's operating locations, the suppliers' location and supply chain structure in the financial year ended 31 December 2020 ("Year" or "Reporting Period").
+The scope of this report is based on the Group and its all business segments in Hong Kong, Beijing, Shanghai, Chengdu and Guangzhou.
+There were no significant changes observed in the Group's operating locations, the suppliers' locations and supply chain structure in the financial year ended 31 December 2021 ("Year" or "Reporting Period").